 Pre-heat the Oven to 180 degrees.

-Put the Almonds in a baking tray, drizzle over 1 tbs Olive Oil and a generous pinch of salt.
+Put the almonds on a baking tray, drizzle over 1 tbs oil and a generous pinch of salt.
 Shake to coat.
 Put the tray in the oven and cook for 8-10 minutes, or until they are toasted.

-Remove the outside skin from the Beetroot, slice in half and blitz the Beetroot with the remaining ingredients until it reaches your desired texture.
+Remove the outside skin from the Beetroot, slice in half and blitz with the remaining ingredients until it reaches a smooth texture.

 I served the starter on a Spelt Flatbread, with mixed leaves Rosemary Goat Curd and Gran Luchito Smoked Chilli Honey toasted Seeds.